 The Liberty Online Bookstore/MBS Direct offers new and used textbooks available for purchase.
 Please order these in plenty of time before class starts so that the materials are obtained by the first day of the class.
-Residential book vouchers cannot be used towards Liberty University Online courses.
+Some books for online courses may be available at the on-campus Barnes & Noble Bookstore.
+Residential book vouchers cannot be used towards purchases at MBS direct.
 Keep in mind that the required books for the online courses may not be the same as the required books for the residential class.

 8. Showing Academic Progress/Grades of FN

 The course must be accessed within the first three days of class and the Course Requirements Checklist (CRC) must be completed or the class will be dropped due to non-attendance.
 Completion of the CRC equates to attending the class, and you will not be permitted to drop the class once completed unless it is within the residential add/drop week for A and B term online classes.
 The student must follow course deadlines as outlined by the instructor.
 After the student has “attended” the class, if no academic work is submitted to Blackboard or communicated with your instructor about an academically related subject for 21 days consecutively, the student will be unofficially withdrawn from the class and will receive a grade of FN for non-attendance.

 Online courses must be dropped prior to the course start date.
 An exception is made for residential students during add/drop week for A and B term online classes only.
 The student must submit his or her drop request directly to the Registrar’s Office on the Add/Drop Form for Residential Student Taking Online Courses.
 Online classes cannot be added and dropped via ASIST.